apache/incubator-kie-kogito-examples/serverless-workflow-examples/serverless-workflow-callback-quarkus/README.md

     - GraalVM native image needs as well native-image extension: https://www.graalvm.org/reference-manual/native-image/
     - Note that GraalVM native image compilation typically requires other packages (glibc-devel, zlib-devel and gcc) to be installed too, please refer to GraalVM installation documentation for more details.

+NOTE: Quarkus provides a way of creating a native Linux executable without GraalVM installed, leveraging a container runtime such as Docker or podman.
+More details in  https://quarkus.io/guides/building-native-image#container-runtime

 ### Compile and Run in Local Dev Mode

 ```sh